You want smart political talk without the meltdowns?

 Yeah, it's just a blanket statement.

-I mean, the economy, the immigration problems, the the war in the Middle East, but we just are focusing on kitchen table issues really from the the Republican Party, like Glenn Yunkin did in Virginia where we live.
+I mean, the economy, the immigration problems, the war in the Middle East, but we just are focusing on kitchen table issues really from the Republican Party, like Glenn Yunken did in Virginia, where we live.

-And I just I just don't think it's bad enough, and I'm worried that in November we're gonna be facing four more years of this.
+And I'm worried that in November, we're going to be facing four more years of this.

-I I don't know who how do people define bad?
+I don't know how do people define bad?

-Because if you have sixty percent of our fellow Americans live in paycheck to paycheck or worse, uh, and many even going on you know, borrowing on their credit cards or or cashing in their pensions to make ends meet, that's pretty bad.
+Because if you have 60% of our fellow Americans living paycheck to paycheck or worse, and many even going borrowing on their credit cards or cashing in their pensions to make ends meet, that's pretty bad.

-Um when you have war in Europe, war in the Middle East, and and likely uh a cu uh China about to take over an ally country of ours, Taiwan, uh, and call it reunification.
+When you have war in Europe, war in the Middle East, and likely China about to take over an ally country of ours, Taiwan, and call it reunification, that's pretty bad.

-Um I can't think of how bad defunding, dismantle, uh, reimagine no bail laws have been.
+I can't think of how bad defunding, dismantle, reimagine, no-bail laws have been.

-I don't think our deficit could get any worse with another two trillion dollars in Biden debt just last year alone, and and we're headed towards more crisis.
+I don't think our deficit could get any worse with another $2 trillion in Biden debt just last year alone, and we're headed towards more crisis.

-Um I can't think of a border being more disastrous with a hundred percent certainty in my mind that we have terror cells entering this country and and Joe Biden's clue you know, not doing a thing that we just had another record in in December.
+I can't think of a border being more disastrous with 100% certainty in my mind that we have terrorist cells entering this country and Joe Biden's not doing a thing.

-I I I I mean w how do you define bad here?
+I mean, how do you define bad here?

 Can you name a single policy that he's implemented that's been successful?